 A VPN also opens access to literally a world of great content that you might normally be blocked from.
 A VPN does this by “spoofing” your geographical location.

 A device’s IP address identifies it on the internet, much like your home address identifies it for the mail service.
 And, like a mailing address, an IP address can also be used to identify the device’s geographical location.

 A VPN can temporarily assign a new IP address to your entire device, making it appear as if it is in another region of the world, opening internet access to geo-blocked local content in that area.

 Residents of Turkey as well as visitors to the country will appreciate a Virtual Private Network’s ability to protect and enhance all of their online travels while inside Turkish borders.

-My #1 choice for optimal VPN protection is ExpressVPN.
+My #1 choice for optimal VPN protection is NordVPN.

 A comprehensive global network of servers delivers speedy, well-encrypted connections that provide reliable internet access to geo-blocked content around the globe.
 The provider offers apps for all popular device platforms, and their 24/7 customer support is always there if you need it.

 You can get a local IP address from Turkey by subscribing to a VPN service that has not been blocked in Turkey and that has servers located inside Turkish borders, like the ones in this article.
 Then you simply need to start up the VPN app and connect to a VPN server inside of Turkey.
-This will open access to geo-blocked local content inside of Turkey.
+This will open access to geo-blocked local content.

 Yes.
 When you subscribe to a VPN provider, you’ll have access to their app downloads.
 As long as your VPN of choice offers a native app for your favorite device, you simply download and install the app on your device, run it, enter your username and password, and you’re ready to go.